-Background: On February 1, 2012, redevelopment agencies throughout the State of California were eliminated.
-The statute eliminatina redevelopment allowed housing assets to be retained by the redevelopment host jurisdiction (known as Housing Successors).
-The County Housing Successor is the owner of several Housing sites.
-Two sites have been entitled, have approved disposition and development agreements, and are currently working on financing.
-Contra Costa County owns land designated for housing in Bay Point, North Richmond, and Rodeo.
-The Housing Successor provided predevelopment and construction funds to Community Housing Development Corporation of North Richmond (CHDC).
-In addition, the Housing Successor approved predevelopment and construction funding to the Rodeo Senior (Phase 2) project.
+The County will make parcels it owns available to developers building affordable housing or otherwise ensure the development of housing on such sites.
+The County has already conducted a review of assets and created an inventory of surplus properties.
+Three of the sites on that inventory have been entitled, have approved disposition and development agreements, and are currently working on financing.
+For these three sites, the Housing Successor provided pre-development and construction funds to Community Housing Development Corporation of North Richmond (CHDC), and approved predevelopment and construction funding to the Rodeo Senior (Phase 2) and Orbisonia Village projects.
 The remaining sites were subject to a developer solicitation in April 2022, subject to the Surplus Lands Act.
-Despite no development interest for several of the sites, staff will issue another solicitation in late Summer 2023, with information about new funding programs (Measure X) for housing development.
+Despite no development interest for several of the sites, staff will issue another solicitation in Fall 2023, with information about new funding programs (Measure X) for housing development.